-Email: marc.urgell@caseslacambra.com
+Email: marc.urgell@caseslacambra.com HRI . www.caseslacambra.com

-URL: www.caseslacambra.com

-Marc Urgell is a Senior Tax Associate at Cases & Lacambra in the Principality of Andorra.
-He has solid experience in tax and corporate matters with a keen focus on cross-border operations.
-He has advised important multinational groups in Andorran tax matters and has worked on international tax planning for Spanish and Andorran companies.
-He also has experience advising high-net-worth individuals and family business groups.
+Júlia Pons is a Tax Associate at Cases & Lacambra in the Principality of Andorra.
+She is a lawyer in Spain and a tax advisor in Spain and Andorra.
+She has experience in tax and corporate matters, advising multinational groups and family business groups in national and crossborder operations.
+She also has experience advising high-net-worth individuals and tax planning for Spanish and Andorran residents.